zwetmore/zwetmore/README.md

 - **Computer Graphics (TypeScript/JavaScript with GopherGFX)** – Interactive 3D graphics and rendering

 ### **Want to See More?**
-Many of my projects are in private repositories.
+Many of my projects are in private repositories due to academic integrity.
 If you're interested in viewing specific work, feel free to **request access via email**!